NatalieAleksandrova2026/ShopSphere_ua/report.md

 GROUP BY ab_variant
 ORDER BY ab_variant;

--- Розділ 5 (п.
+-- Kapitel 5 (Abschn.
 8).
-A/B-тест: розбивка на нових і повторних клієнтів (4 підгрупи)
+A/B-Test: Aufteilung in Neu- und Bestandskunden (4 Untergruppen)
 WITH customer_first_order AS (
     SELECT customer_id, MIN(order_date) AS first_order_date
     FROM shopsphere_orders